Phase Diagram of Stability for Massive Scalars in Anti-de Sitter Spacetime: Phase Diagram of Stability

-The fits $t_H=a\epsilon^{-p}+b$ allow us to explore the time scale of horizon formation across the phase diagram, for example through a contour plot of one of the coefficients vs $\sigma$ and $\mu$.
+The fits $t_H=a\epsilon^{-p}+b$ allow us to explore the time scale of horizon formation across the stability phase diagram, for example through a contour plot of one of the coefficients vs $\sigma$ and $\mu$.
 In most cases, this has not been informative, but an intriguing feature emerges if we plot the normalization coefficient $a$ vs $\sigma$ for unstable initial data at small $\sigma$, as shown in figure \ref{f:unstable} for $t_{fit}=60$.
-By eye, the coefficient is reasonably well described by the fit $a=32.0(3) \sigma^{-2.01(2)}$ (values in parentheses are standard errors of the best fit values) \textit{independent of scalar field mass}.
-This is not born out very well quantitatively; the reduced $\chi^2$ for the fit is $\chi^2$/d.o.f.$=180$, indicating a poor fit.
+By eye, the coefficient is reasonably well described by the fit $a=(32.0\pm 0.3) \sigma^{-(2.01\pm 0.02)}$ (values following $\pm$ are standard errors of the best fit values) \textit{independent of scalar field mass}.
+This is not born out very well quantitatively; the reduced $\chi^2$ for the fit is $\chi^2$/degrees of freedom (d.o.f.)$=180$, indicating a poor fit.
 However, the large $\chi^2$ seems largely driven by a few outlier points with large scalar mass, so it is tempting to speculate that the gravitational collapse in this region of parameter space is driven by gradient energy, making all fields effectively massless at narrow enough initial $\sigma$.
 The picture is qualitatively similar if we consider the parameter $a$ for $t_{fit}=80,100$ instead.

 Several examples of metastable behavior appear in figure \ref{f:metastable}.
 These figures show both data from the numerical evolutions (blue dots and red triangles) and fits of the form $t_H=a\epsilon^{-p}+b$ for points with $t_H>t_{fit}=60$ (magenta curves).
-The best fit parameters are given in table \ref{t:figfits}.
+The best fit parameters are given in table \ref{t:figfits} along with the standard errors (listed following $\pm$ for the fit values) and $\chi^2$ values.
+The insets show the fit region with a log-log scale and an additional line (red) showing an $\epsilon^{-2}$ power law normalized to fit the smallest amplitude shown in the inset.
+It is visually clear that $t_H$ grows faster than $\epsilon^{-2}$ for all these examples as $\epsilon$ decreases in the fit region (there is a significant constant offset in figure \ref{f:m05w17}).